CyberMask367/wa-notifier/README.md

 All avaliable Variables are displayed on the Jellyfin page on the web UI.

 You can use Variables to create messages or templates for WA Notifier.
-You can copy and paste from my ready made [Templates](/docs/templates) and add them via the Templates page in the UI.
+You can also copy and paste from my ready made [Templates](/docs/templates) and add them via the Templates page in the UI.

 **Example template:**
 ```